Akash-Yadav-454647/FinanceTracker/README.md

 - 🔍 Advanced search and filtering capabilities
 - 📈 Monthly and yearly graphical visualizations
 - 📊 Category-wise breakdown charts
+- 📄 Reciept Scanning with auto-updating the form.
+Supports both Image as well as PDF.
 - 📑 Export transactions and reports as PDF
 - 💰 Budget management with smart alerts (Logged-in users)